Rational curves in a quadric threefold via an $\text{SL}(2,\mathbb{C})$-representation: Introduction

 \subsection{Acknowledgements}

 The authors gratefully acknowledge the many helpful suggestions and comments of Jeong-Seop Kim, Yeongrak Kim, Wanseok Lee, Kyeong-Dong Park, Joonyeong Won during the preparation of the paper.
 A part of the paper has been initiated in the workshop (held in Jinju, Korea, Feb.
 2022) aimed for finding research topics through arXiv preprint survey.
+K. Chung was supported by the National Research Foundation of Korea (NRF-2021R1I1A3045360, NRF-2022M3C1C8094326 and NRF-2022M3H3A1098237).
+S. Huh was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2023-00208874).
+S.-B. Yoo was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government (MSIT) (No. 2021R1F1A1062436).